pulumi/pulumi-hugo/themes/default/content/blog/deploy-to-multiple-regions/index.md

 {{% /choosable %}}

-Next, we'll make the retention period configurable, but default it to 30 days.
+Next, we'll make the retention period configurable, by default it is 30 days.
 Note how we can still use standard configuration features _as well_ as explicit providers alongside one another:

 {{% chooser language "typescript,python,go,csharp,yaml" / %}}